Michael-Benjamin/zoomed-out/README.md

 How to add, update, remove images
 - Open the images.js file
 - Modify the json
-- You can use url or the path to an image on your local machine
+- You can use url or the path to an image on your local machine (Note that url will take some time to display)
 - Also specify the answer of what the image is